 In this course, our goal will be to acquire the Spanish language.
 When you learned how to speak your first language, you acquired it naturally by listening to other people speak it around you for a long time; not by studying it.
 We will not be solely memorizing verb charts and vocabulary lists to regurgitate on a test, but actually using Spanish.
 Therefore, almost all of our class time will be spent using Spanish--not using English to talk about Spanish--and the focus will be on listening and reading more than speaking and writing.
 Those skills will come naturally as you take in more and more Spanish by listening and reading.
-This Spanish course is a Comprehensible Input Spanish course, and we will use methods and strategies that are based on Dr. Stephen Krashen's Input Hypothesis.
-In particular, we will use the TPRS (Teaching Proficiency through Reading and Storytelling) method of language instruction that was developed by Blaine Ray and based on the work of Dr. James Asher and also The Natural Approach developed by Tina Haardgarden and Ben Slavic.
-We will also read novels and work toward an Intermediate Low proficiency in reading, writing, speaking, and listening skills.

 We will focus our class time on the acquisition of high frequency structures (the most frequently used words in a language).
 We will use these structures in class discussions, stories, games, readings, writing prompts, and cultural explorations, and you will be expected to recognize them when you read or hear them and, in time, be able to produce them in speech and writing.
-Specifically in Spanish 2 we will review present tense grammar and introduce high frequency past tense grammar structures and vocabulary from a wide range of topics.
+Specifically in Spanish 2 we will concentrate on present tense grammar and introduce high frequency vocabulary from a wide range of topics.
+Students will work toward an Intermediate Low proficiency in reading, writing, speaking, and listening skills.